PhyberApex/phyberapex.de/docs/projects/kuroshiro.md

 - Real-time device management and communication
 - Image processing with Imagemagick
 - Custom templating and preview generation for ePaper displays
-- Frontend state and device sync with WebSockets

 [Back to Projects](./)